oreillymedia/production-resources/permissionsandfairuseguide/index.md

 # Permissions and Fair Use

+<em>Please note, this is intended as a quick resource for authors.
+Nothing on this page should be considered legal advice from O’Reilly.
+You should consult with an experienced IP attorney if you have any questions about including third-party content in your work.</em>

 * <a href="#what_is_fair_use">What Is Fair Use?</a>
 * <a href="#how_is_fair_use_determined">How Is Fair Use Determined?</a>
 * <a href="#some_tips_on_permission">Some Tips on Permission</a>